dhuzzey/fourSquareTest/README.md

 # fourSquareTest

+I was give a test integrating with foursqaure and I decided to also have a little play with ViewModels and RxJava
 ## Approach

 I decided to restrict the search to a minimum of three characters as the user very rarely wants to search on one letter.